alexreisner/geocoder/README.md

 * `result.country` - string
 * `result.country_code` - string

-If you're familiar with the results returned by the geocoding service you're using you can access even more data (call the `#data` method of any Geocoder::Result object to get the full parsed response), but you'll need to be familiar with the particular `Geocoder::Result` object you're using and the structure of your geocoding service's responses.
-(See the [API Guide](#api-guide-street-address-services) for links to geocoding service documentation.)
+Most APIs return other data in addition to these globally-supported attributes.
+To directly access the full response, call the `#data` method of any Geocoder::Result object.
+See the [API Guide](#api-guide-street-address-services) for links to documentation for all geocoding services.

 ### Forward and Reverse Geocoding in the Same Model

-If you apply both forward and reverse geocoding functionality to the same model (i.e. users can supply an address or coordinates and Geocoder fills in whatever's missing), you will need to provide two address methods:
+You can apply both forward and reverse geocoding to the same model (i.e. users can supply an address or coordinates and Geocoder fills in whatever's missing) but you'll need to provide two different address methods:

-* one for storing the fetched address (reverse geocoding)
+* one for storing the fetched address (when reverse geocoding)
 * one for providing an address to use when fetching coordinates (forward geocoding)

 For example: